robertoalonsotrillo/_Demiurge_/README.md

 1. Modified versions of **[MELGAN](https://github.com/buganart/melgan-neurips)** (a vocoder that is a convolutional non-autoregressive feed-forward adversarial network ) and **[UNAGAN](https://github.com/buganart/unagan)** (an auto-regressive unconditional sound generating boundary-equilibrium GAN) will first process audio files (.wav) from an original database `RECORDED AUDIO DB` to produce GAN-generated sound files (.wav), compiled into a new database `RAW GENERATED AUDIO DB`.

-2. In the **[GAN SEQUENCER](https://github.com/buganart/descriptor-transformer)** the descriptor model extracts a series of MFCC descriptor strings (.json) from the audio files in the `PREDICTOR DB` and the sequencer, a time series prediction model, generates projected descriptor sequences based on that data.
+2. In the **[GAN SEQUENCER](https://github.com/buganart/descriptor-transformer)**, the descriptor model extracts a series of MFCC descriptor strings (.json) from the audio files in the `PREDICTOR DB` while the sequencer, a time series prediction model, generates projected descriptor sequences based on that data.

 3. As the predicted descriptors are just statistical values and need to be converted back to audio, a query engine matches the predicted descriptors based on the   `PREDICTOR DB` with those extracted from the `RAW GENERATED AUDIO DB`.
 The model then replaces the macthed with the predicted descriptors using the audio reference from the `RAW GENERATED AUDIO DB`, merging and combining the resultant sound sequences into an output prediction audio file (.wav).